mtmcphail/kickstarter-analysis/README.md

 Furthermore, as the goal amount increases its rate of success decreases, until the $30,000 range.
 At which point the success rebounds, but then crashes back down at the $45,000+ range.

 Louise's goal for *FEVER* was $2,885; and similar to the launch month, this goal range, **$1,000 - $4,999** reported the second-highest success rate (73%).
 This range was also the most popular representing 51% of the all "play" campaigns in this dataset (534 of 1,043).
-Simply put, <mark style="background-color: Yellow">Louise did not set the bad goal.</mark>
+Simply put, <mark style="background-color: Yellow">*Louise did not set a bad goal*.</mark>

 ### Limitations of the Dataset